DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 2. Select settings in the menu.
 3. Click on the pages section in the side menu.
 4. Go down to Branch and select main in the dropdown.
 5. Save the changes and wait for a link that should apear at the top of the screen under Github Pages.
 Letting you know that the page is live.
-(If nothing has happened after a few minutes refresh the page and the link should apear.)
+(If nothing has happened after a few minutes refresh the page and the link should appear.)

 ***